MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/add-a-background-image-report-builder-and-service.md

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]

-You can add a background image to a paginated report item such as a rectangle, text box, list, matrix, table, and some parts of a chart, or a report section such as the page header, page footer, or report body.
+You can add a background image to a Power BI paginated report item such as a rectangle, text box, list, matrix, table, and some parts of a chart, or a report section such as the page header, page footer, or report body.
 You can define a background image for any selected item on the report design surface that displays **BackgroundImage** in the Properties pane.
 Like other images, the background image can be a URL to an image on the internet, an image from a dataset field, or an image embedded in the report definition.
 To use an image embedded in the report, you must first add the image to the report definition before you can add the image to the design surface.

-## To embed an image in the report definition
+## Embed an image in the report definition

 1. In the Report Data pane, right-click the **Images** node, and then select **Add Image**.

     > [!NOTE]
     >  If the Report Data pane is not visible, on the **View** tab, select **Report Data**.

-2. Navigate to the image you want to embed in your report definition, and then select **OK**.
+1. Navigate to the image you want to embed in your report definition, and then select **OK**.

-## To add a background image
+## Add a background image

 1. In report design view, select the report item to which you want to add a background image.

-2. If the Properties pane is not visible, on the **View** tab, select **Properties**.
+1. If the Properties pane is not visible, on the **View** tab, select **Properties**.

-3. In the Properties pane, expand **BackgroundImage**, and then do the following:
+1. In the Properties pane, expand **BackgroundImage**, and then do the following:

     - For an embedded image:

          Set **Source** to **Embedded**.

          Set **Value** to the name of an image that is embedded in the report.

     - For an external image:

          Set **Source** to **External**.

          Set **Value** to a valid path to an image that is available without needing authentication or additional sign-in over the internet.
 For more information, see [Add an External Image &#40;Report Builder and service&#41;](add-an-external-image-report-builder-and-service.md).

-    -   For an image is that is contained in a field in the database to which the report item is connected:
+    - For an image that's contained in a field in the database to which the report item is connected:

          Set **Source** to **Database**.